-A dental bridge replaces one or two missing teeth with the support of healthy neighbouring teeth.
+A dental bridge replaces one or two missing teeth with the support of healthy neighboring teeth.
 You can also get an implant-supported bridge which uses two implants to replace three or four teeth in a row.

-Dentures, also known as ‘false teeth’, can replace any number of missing teeth.
-A metal and plastic frame holds the artificial teeth in place.
+Dentures, also known as ‘false teeth', can replace any number of missing teeth.
+A metal and plastic frame holds the replacement teeth in place.
 Dentures are removable and may not be as comfortable or natural-looking as the alternatives.
 However, they are by far the cheapest option.